Last Updated: 08.30.2023

 However, even though a PBJ is not allowed under a DUI charge under the CFR, the MVA consequences could be less than a Maryland DUI.
-As the charge is federal, and not linked to MVA sanctions, the individual’s license is not immediately suspended as it would be with a Maryland DUI.
+As the charge is federal, and not linked to MVA sanctions.
+Thus, the individual’s license is not immediately suspended as it would be with a Maryland DUI.

-Bottom line is that if you are stopped for a DUI on federal property, do not give a statement, admit to drinking alcohol, thereby providing the police with reason to detain you for suspicion of DUI.
+Bottom line is that if you are stopped for a DUI on federal property, do not give a statement, or admit to drinking alcohol, thereby providing the police with reason to detain you for suspicion of DUI.
 Let your ENLawyer fight for you in court.